tinylog-org/tinylog/.github/PULL_REQUEST_TEMPLATE.md

 ### Agreements

-- [ ] I agree that my changes will be published under the terms of the [Apache License 2.0](https://github.com/pmwmedia/tinylog/blob/v2.0/license.txt)
+- [ ] I agree that my changes will be published under the terms of the [Apache License 2.0](https://github.com/pmwmedia/tinylog/blob/v2.0/license.txt) (mandatory)
-- [ ] I agree that my GitHub user name will be published in the release notes
+- [ ] I agree that my GitHub user name will be published in the release notes (optional)